DefGuard/docs/deployment-strategies/standalone-package-based-installation/defguard-apt-repository.md

 ### Using pre-release builds

-The Defguard APT repository has three components:
+The Defguard APT repository has four components:

 * **release**: for stable releases of v1.x packages
 * **pre-release**: for pre-release versions of v1.x packages